2019 UNHCR Annual Consultations with NGOs

 The aim of the Award is to highlight NGO efforts and achievements that advance the innovative delivery of services to persons of concern to UNHCR.
 The Award 2019 looks for innovative and inclusive solutions in two categories: partnerships and connectivity.
 A jury composed of UNHCR and external partners will select a winner of each category, and award a prize of USD 10,000 to each.

-For further details and the application form, please visit the award's website.
-The deadline of application is 31 July 2019.
+For further details, please visit the award's website.

 4. Background Documents